Notebook Activities

 directory where the base code is placed for Duckiebot agents.
 This is to prevent learners from editing agent code to a confusing or unusable state.

-In summary: Place visualization and content practice code in the notebook.
-Place learner solution code in linked python scripts housed in the solutions directory.
+In summary: place visualization and content practice code in the notebook.
+Place learner solution code in linked Python scripts housed in the solutions directory.

 Hint